What's Wrong with This Picture? (Andrew Gold album)

 What's Wrong with This Picture? is the second album by the singer-songwriter Andrew Gold.
-It was released in 1976 on Asylum Records.
-It includes the hit single "Lonely Boy" which peaked at No. 7 on the Billboard singles chart featuring Linda Ronstadt on backing vocals.
+It was released in December 1976 on Asylum Records.
+It includes the hit single "Lonely Boy", which peaked at No. 7 on the Billboard singles chart and featured Linda Ronstadt on backing vocals.

 The album's artwork reflects its title, mimicking a style of visual puzzle that consists of various logical inconsistencies or paradoxes for the viewer to try to identify.
+One example is the view of the sea through the windows of the room, which are at different levels from one another.